 Meeting you at the airport

 I am always willing to meet someone at the airport, closest to me, if they prefer to fly here to pick up their puppy and carry it back on the plane with them.
-I charge a $75 gas charge for this service.
+I do not charge a fee to meet at the Springfield, MO airport (SGF) or the Joplin, MO airport (JLN).
+There is a charge for meeting at other airports depending on the distance from me.
+Feel free to contact me for those rates.
 The puppy does not come with a crate in this instance.

 Your new puppy should be treated like a new baby.
 At first they will be a little timid of their new surroundings and should be treated with patience and love.
 Once they become used to their new home they will become very curious and playful.
 This is where we enter what in children is referred to as the terrible twos.
 As a playful, curious puppy becomes used to their surroundings they will begin to exhibit puppy behavior.
 Chewing, jumping and other bad habits should be discouraged firmly but gently.
 The puppy should be corrected at the time of the incident, not later.
 Puppies have a very short attention span and if you discipline them several minutes after the bad behavior they will associate the reprimand with whatever they are doing at the time.
 It is also good to remember the attention span when trying to obedience train your puppy, short sessions, several times a week, are much more productive than very long sessions.